enatsek/Debian-Ubuntu/NginxOnDebianUbuntu.md

 ```

 ### 1.3.
 Site enable and disable scripts
-You may remember Ubuntu (and Debian) Apache installations has a2ensite  and a2dissite scripts.
+You may remember Debian & Ubuntu Apache installations has a2ensite  and a2dissite scripts.
 We will create very (actually very very) simple  nginx scripts like them.

 #### 1.3.1.
 Create ~/bin Directory
 This directory is in the search list of the executable files.
 You may  already have it.
 If it is so, skip this step.